autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 The visualization depends on [mermaid gantt chart](https://mermaid.js.org/syntax/gantt.html) syntax.

 > It is worth mentioning that visualization does not include any commits that are older than date to stop searching `date_to_stop_searching`.
-This trimming made it the visualization more making sense and more comfortable for the user to understand, specially that there are repo that are not frequently changed and has a single commit very long time from the time we are doing the evaluation
+This trimming is necessary for having the visualization more making sense and comfortable for the user to understand, specially that we have noticed that there are some repositories that are not frequently changed, just had a single commit for very long time while we were doing some evaluation tests.

-The visualization output comes in a README.md file and it is as well located for now in `autoware_path` like the other two files.

 ### How to visualize the provided output ?